Celebrating the Power of a Farmers Story

 We also must show the rewards of farming: the food produced, the care taken of the soil and our animals, including what this business means for us, our families and the communities we live in.

 The good news is that people are ready to believe us.
-A poll by the American Farm Bureau Federation last year showed that 88 percent of adults trust farmers.
+UNE sondage by the American Farm Bureau Federation last year showed that 88 percent of adults trust farmers.
 A time when confidence in major institutions is already low and sinking further, this level of trust is astonishing.

 It means that one of the best tools we have for defending our industry is simply speaking up.